ballerina-platform/ballerina-distribution/examples/grpc-service-unary/grpc_service_unary.md

 # gRPC service - Unary RPC

-The gRPC Server Connector exposes the gRPC service over HTTP2.
-In a unary RPC call, a client sends a request to a remote service and waits for the response.
+The gRPC server communicates with a gRPC client over HTTP2.
+A gRPC listener is created by providing the port, and a gRPC service is attached to it.
+In the unary scenario, once a client is connected to the service and sends a request, the service sends a single message to the client.
+Use this to receive a single request from a client and send a single response back.

 ## Generate the service definition